iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

     Counterfactual and incrementality results for ED visit data, zoomed in results on right for clarity
 </div>

+Once we’ve estimated cumulative effects for both AQI and ED visits, we calculate the pointwise unit ratio, essentially dividing the cumulative incremental ED visits by the cumulative increase in AQI.
+This is analogous to the iROAS metric in marketing, where the goal is to determine the return per unit of investment.
+In this context, it tells us: for every 1-point increase in AQI, how many additional ED visits occurred as a result?

 The result: a ratio of 0.18 ED visits per AQI point, with a 95% CI of [-1.09, 1.44].
 Though the point estimate is positive, the confidence interval includes zero, indicating no statistically significant effect.

 <div class="row">